codemismatch/rubylearning/content/pages/tutorials/more-on-ruby-methods.md

 - [ ] Experiment with predicate (`?`) and bang (`!`) method variants to see how they signal intent.
 - [ ] Build a quick script that defines a helper method, calls it with and without an explicit receiver, and logs `self` along the way.

-Next: apply these ideas in Flow Control & Collections, where you’ll combine methods with loops and conditionals.
+Next: apply these ideas in Flow Control & Collections, where you'll combine methods with loops and conditionals.